herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

     To something of your choice, eg.:

         <h2>Hello world!</h2>
         This is my first React App.

     Save and Exit.
-    (You can use your editor, instead.
+    (You can use editor of you choice, instead.
 You may also want to change other files like App.css or logo.svg)

 8. Make sure that your changes are effective:  <http://localhost:3000/>